 Dead White Man 2023-ongoing

-Around 24 billion items of clothing are donated to charity every year: the majority of these are shipped to Africa.
+Every year, 24 billion garments enter the secondhand clothing market: the majority of these are shipped to Africa.
 Most are sold in street markets, but forty percent have no market value.
 These are dumped, burned, or heaped on mountains of landfill.
 In Ghana, these garments are known as obroni wawu: ‘Dead White Men’s Clothes’.

 In this body of work, I perform the Dead White Man.
 Mobilising my own subject position - a white, male, Western consumer - I become the embodiment of this troubling industry.
 Wearing sculptures made from secondhand clothes sourced in Dakar (Senegal), my caucasian body becomes a spectre of waste colonialism: a monster that is grotesque, dazzling and absurd.
 In doing so, I perform the morbid logic that hovers around the secondhand clothing trade - presenting it as a kind of zombie imperialism.